 (f) Pervious area.
-A minimum of thirty (30) percent of the total lot area.
+A minimum of fifteen (15) percent of the total lot area.

 (g) Building height.
-The same as the underlying B-1 Business District (o A maximum building height of up to ne hundred (100) feet is permitted).
+A maximum building height of up to One hundred and fifty (150) feet is permitted.

-(h) b/Parking spaces.
-Each automobile parking space for residential uses shall be a minimum of nine (9) feet in width by nineteen (19) feet in depth, and each automobile parking space for nonresidential uses shall be a minimum of ten (10) feet in width by twenty (20) feet in depth.
+(h) Active ground level uses.
+A minimum of 30% of the primary front façade shall be activated with residential uses, accessory residential use (lobby, leasing office, fitness center, etc.) and/ or commercial uses.

 (i) Allocation and expiration of flexibility and/or reserve dwelling units.

-(1) The Town may allocate available flexibility and/or reserve dwelling units to property located in the B-1 Business District upon receipt of an application from the property owner or property owner's authorized agent.
+(1) The Town may allocate available flexibility and/or reserve dwelling units and affordable housing bonus density to property located in the B-1 Business District upon receipt of an application from the property owner or property owner's authorized agent.

-(2) The allocation of flexibility and/or reserve dwelling units will be based on review criteria established by Resolution of the Town Commission and consistent with the Town's Adopted Comprehensive Plan.
-The Town is not mandated to allocate flexibility and/or reserve dwelling units to an applicant, even when unallocated flexibility and/or reserve dwelling units are available.
+(2) The allocation of flexibility and/or reserve dwelling units and affordable housing bonus density will be based on review criteria established by Resolution of the Town Commission and consistent with the Town's Adopted Comprehensive Plan.
+The Town is not mandated to allocate units to an applicant, even when unallocated flexibility and/or reserve dwelling units and affordable housing bonus density are available.

 (3) The Town Commission will conduct a public hearing to consider the application for flexibility and/or reserve dwelling units.
 The number of flexibility and/or reserve dwelling units allocated to an applicant, if any, will be set forth in a Resolution adopted by the Town Commission.

-(4) Flexibility and/or reserve dwelling units may only be allocated concurrently with the approval of a site development plan for the property., and said allocation is valid only for a specified period of time.

-(5) All aAllocations of flexibility and/or reserve dwelling units shall have an expiration date that coincides with the expiration date of the site development plan issued concurrently with the flexibility and/or reserve dwelling unit allocation.
+(4) Flexibility and/or reserve dwelling units and affordable housing bonus density may only be allocated concurrently with the approval of a site development plan for the property., and said aAllocation of flexibility and/or reserve dwelling units and affordable housing bonus density shall have an expiration date that coincides with the expiration date of the site development plan issued concurrently with the flexibility and/or reserve dwelling unit allocation.

-(6) The allocation of flexibility and/or reserve dwelling units shall expire in the event building permits for a principal building on the property incorporating the allocated flexibility and/or reserve dwelling units are not obtained prior to the allocation expiration date.
-All flexibility and/or reserve dwelling units bonuses not utilized by the expiration date shall revert to the Town.
+(5) All flexibility and/or reserve dwelling units and affordable housing density bonuses which expire or are not utilized by the expiration date shall revert back to the Town.

 Section 4.
 It is the intention of the Town Commission of the Town of Pembroke Park that the provisions of this Ordinance shall become and be made a part of the Code of Ordinances of the Town of Pembroke Park, Florida, and that the Sections of this ordinance may be renumbered, re-lettered and the word "Ordinance" may be changed to "Section", "Article" or such other word or phrase in order to accomplish such intention.